 Meet on Neutral Ground

 The first meetings between puppies should take place on neutral ground, such as a neighbor’s yard, training center, or tennis court.
 That way, your pooch doesn’t feel fearful, threatened, or protective of your house or yard.
 Instead, it can get down to the business of making friends with the puppy.

 If a neutral place isn’t available, visit a park that a variety of dogs frequent.
 Your resident dog will have less territorial claims and feel more willing to meet the new pup.

 Dogs read your tension if you’re the least bit wary.
 When this elevated excitement combines with a leash restraint (I can’t get away from that other scary dog), fearful aggression could develop.
 That’s why first dog-to-dog meetings should take place between unleashed dogs.

-For safety’s sake, let them meet through a chain link fence or tennis net, so they can sniff each other while the barrier keeps them separated.
+For safety’s sake, let them meet through a chain-link fence or tennis net, so they can sniff each other while the barrier keeps them separated.
 This helps the "new dog" novelty wear off before a true nose-to-nose meeting.
-It’s also important when there’s a size difference between the resident dog and new pup.
+It’s also important when there’s a size difference between the resident dog and the new pup.
 Even friendly adult dogs could accidentally injure the youngster with over-exuberant greetings.

 Try Parallel Walking